-Carmit Tadmor is currently a tenured Senior Lecturer of Organizational Behavior at the Coller School of Management at Tel-Aviv University and is the former Director of the Undergraduate Program of Management.
+Carmit Tadmor is currently an associate professor of Organizational Behavior at the Coller School of Management at Tel-Aviv University and is the former Director of the Undergraduate Program of Management.
 Dr. Tadmor holds a Ph.D. in Organizational Behavior from the Haas School of Business at the University of California at Berkeley, and a B.A. with a double major in Psychology and the Honors Program from Haifa University.
 Prior to joining the business school faculty at Tel-Aviv University, she was a Post-Doctoral Research Associate at Harvard Business School and a Graduate Research Fellow at the Program on Negotiation at Harvard Law School.

-Dr. Tadmor’s research focuses on understanding the impact of the experience of conflict on psychological and organizational outcomes in an increasingly globalized society.
+Prof. Tadmor’s research focuses on understanding the impact of the experience of conflict on psychological and organizational outcomes in an increasingly globalized society.
 Most notably, she is interested in the effects of multicultural experiences on cognitive functioning and exploring their potential positive and negative implications for organizationally relevant phenomena such as creativity, professional success, and interpersonal functioning.
 Her research has appeared in peer-reviewed academic journals such as the Journal of Personality and Social Psychology, Psychological Science, and the Harvard Business Review as well as in media outlets such as The Financial Times, The Wall Street Journal, Forbes, The New York Times, Time Magazine, Psychology Today, and The Marker (Hebrew).
 She has also received numerous grants and awards for her research, including Milgat Alon (Israel’s young scholar award), the Marie Curie International Reintegration Grant (IRG), Israeli Science Foundation Grant (ISF), the Academy of Management’s Managerial and Organizational Cognition Division Best Paper Award, and finalist for the Academy of Management’s Carolyn Dexter Best International Paper Award.
 She has also received numerous awards for her teaching, including Rector’s Excellence in Teaching Award, Dean’s Excellent in Teaching Award, and Rector’s Top 100 teachers at Tel Aviv University.